bcgov/DevEx-Roadmap/_pages/index.md

 For more detail, each Epic is broken down into smaller user stories which can be viewed and commented on in our Kanban boards.
 At the smaller user story level, you can find and explore the tasks and associated artifacts related to each story.

-These Kanban boards organize our user stories into three groups: our product backlog, work underway during our current two-week development sprint, and a work already completed in the done column.
+These Kanban boards organize our user stories into three groups.
+Using Agile parlance we have our product backlog, work currently underway during our current two-week development sprint, and completed work.

 To see what we're working on please visit our [Kanboard](https://trello.com/b/j3Ol7kEr/a-roadmap)